abhyudaya-3701/NLP-Assignment-2/README.md

 ### Notes
 - The initial perplexity of the model was approximately 200, which decreased significantly over the first epoch.
-- As expected, the perplexity reduction slows after each epoch, eventually stabilizing as the model converges.

 This table provides a snapshot of the model's performance and convergence rate over the early training stages.